xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/feature.md

 # feature
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/Feature1.cpp "Source")

-The `feature` command returns information about [amendments](amendments.html) this server knows about, including whether they are enabled and whether the server is voting in favor of those amendments in the [amendment process](amendments.html#amendment-process).
+The <span class="code-snippet">feature</span> command returns information about [amendments](amendments.html) this server knows about, including whether they are enabled and whether the server is voting in favor of those amendments in the [amendment process](amendments.html#amendment-process).
 [New in: rippled 0.31.0][]

-You can use the `feature` command to configure the server to vote against or in favor of an amendment.
+You can use the <span class="code-snippet">feature</span> command to configure the server to vote against or in favor of an amendment.
 This change persists even if you restart the server.
 [Updated in: rippled 1.7.0][]

-_The `feature` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The <span class="code-snippet">feature</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._

 ### Request Format
 An example of the request format: